andybalham/blog-source-code/blog-posts/openapi-dynamic-client.md

 }
 ```

-However, my desired API is based around operations.
+However, my desired API is based around operations and not paths.
 As a result, the prototype code had to go back up and down the hierarchy to get the details required.
+This resulted in quite a bit of code like the following.

 ```csharp
 var operationPath =